tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/setkeyfield.html' target='_blank'>Quick Base Documentation</a>
+Use API_SetKeyField to specify a field in the table as the key field.
+You invoke this call on a table dbid.
+You must have full administration rights on the application to use this call.

+If you don't specify a key field,  Quick Base uses the built-in Record ID field as the key field.
+However, if you want to use a different field as the key field for a table, the following conditions must be met:

+* The field type you pick must support uniqueness (make sure the Unique checkbox is checked, which disallows duplicate entries).
+* If there is data in the table, the field values must all be unique and cannot be blank.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------